farcasterxyz/docs/docs/auth-kit/examples.md

 ## Server Side

-A Next.js app which lets users Sign in with Farcaster and handles sessions server-side.
+A Next.js app that lets users Sign in with Farcaster and handles sessions server-side.

 <iframe src="https://farcaster-auth-kit-next-auth-demo.replit.app/" width="700" height="500" />